Information for First-Year Applicants

 This addition to the application is optional, meaning it is not required:

-We prefer that students apply online, but we also provide access to printable forms.
+We require that students apply online using the Common Application or Universal College Application.
 Please keep in mind that all information must received by the application deadlines.
 Also note that applying for financial aid is a separate process, with its own required documents and deadlines.

 Application fee waiver requests, recommendations, and other supplementary material can be mailed to: